Skip to content

 You’ll need the email address linked to their Microsoft account.
 If they don’t have one, you can help them create it.

 Next, choose their role.
-You can pick “Member” for kids or teens.
-You can pick “Organizer” for other adults who can also manage settings.
+You can choose “Member” for kids or teens.
+For other adults who can help manage settings, select “Organizer.”

-After you send the invite, the person will get an email.
+After you send the invite, they’ll receive an email.
 They must accept the invite to join your family group.

 Good Idea: Talk to your family about why you are setting this up.
 Explain that it helps manage screen time so they get enough sleep.
 It can also block bad websites.
 This will help them understand and agree.